About the Paris Choral Society

 The chorale is unique in Paris, too, for its membership, which the New York Times once described as “unpaid but professional-level.”
 Its singers are French- and English-speaking, of all ages and backgrounds, and competition at auditions can be lively.
 All are committed to a spirit of musical excellence.

-The Paris Choral Society is led by Zachary Ullery, the distinguished young Canon for Music at the American Cathedral in Paris.
-The 1886 neo-Gothic church on avenue George V has been home to PCS since its founding, by volunteers, in 1994 under the leadership and baton of the former Canon for Music, Edward Tipton.
+The Paris Choral Society is closely linked to the American Cathedral in Paris.
+The 1886 neo-Gothic church on avenue George V has been home to PCS since its founding, by volunteers, in 1994 under the leadership and baton of the former Canon for Music, Edward Tipton and then led between 2011 and 2024 by Zachary Ullery, the Canon for Music and Precentor.
 Rehearsals are held there weekly, as are most of the concerts – although PCS has performed at churches inSaint-Germain-des-Prés, Notre- Dame d’Auteuil, Saint-Eustache, in Les Halles area (St. Eustache) and Ile Saint-Louis-en-l’Ile as well.

 In addition to three major programmes every year, PCS is best known in Paris for its Messiah sing-along during Advent.
 Every Cathedral pew is full as the audience itself performs selections from Handel’s best-known work in alternation with professional soloists.
 This has been a popular item on the Paris seasonal calendar for more than a generation.
 To find out more about our forthcoming performances, do check out our concerts page.